umutdundar99/AlignTune-VLTransformer/README.md

         └── resized/                # Corresponding preprocessed/resized images
 ```

 The training loader expects `captions_cleaned.csv` to be aligned with images in the `resized/` directory.
 Caption augmentation is applied to this cleaned version of the data.
-Please run data/cleaned_data.py to generate `captions_cleaned.csv`
+Please [data cleaning script](aligntune/data/clean_data.py) to generate `captions_cleaned.csv`

 ## Requirements